CatDany/Oceany/README.md

 License
 ======
-This mod is under No License license.
+This mod is under "No License" license.

 Copyright © 2014 Dany Valkoff